-1 In cases of alleged sexual assault, the AI will make the alleged victim(s) aware of local services, such as Dundee Women's Aid, Rape Crisis, WRASAC and the Tayside Sexual Assault Referral Network (SARN), if they do not wish to report the matter to Police Scotland at the time.
-2 For example, likelihood of further breaches of the code; impact of any breach of the code on the reporting student and the University community; risk of continued harassment or bullying for the reporting person; breach of other university policies, etc.
+3 For example, likelihood of further breaches of the code; impact of any breach of the code on the reporting person (if student), the responding student and other members of the University community; risk of harassment or bullying for the reporting or responding student; breach of other university policies, etc.

-3 For example, impact of any breach of the code on the University community; reputational damage to the University; breach of other university polices, etc.
+4 For example, impact of any breach of the code on the wider University community; reputational risk to the University is it is considered to have failed in their duty of care to staff and students; breach of other university polices; risk associated with the professional role that the responding student is training for etc.